Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Plants and Herbs - Crocus flowers, Daffodils, Jasmine, Irish Moss, Snowdrops and Ginger.

-Incense - Jasmine, Frankincense, Myrrh, Dragon's Blood, Cinnamon, Nutmeg, Aloes wood, Benzoin, Musk, African Violet, Sage, Strawberry, Lotus, Violet flowers, Orange peel or Rose petals.
+Incense - Jasmine, Frankincense, Myrrh, Dragon's Blood, Cinnamon, Nutmeg, Aloes wood, Benzoin, Musk, African Violet, Sage, Strawberry, Lotus, Violet Flowers, Orange peel or Rose petals.

 Stones - Aquamarine, Rose Quartz and Moonstone.

-In conclusion, metaphysically, Ostara - the Spring Equinox is a time of renewal and new beginnings, a time to plant your seeds and plan for future.
+In conclusion, metaphysically, Ostara - the Spring Equinox is a time of renewal and new beginnings, a time to plant your seeds and plan for the future.
 Change is in the air and if you don’t do it now, the year will creep in and you never will.
 This is the ideal time to clean your home, to Spring clean, get rid of the old and welcome in the new.
-It may not be easy, but some simple physical work and mental effort can be focused to rid your life and home of negativity, clear the problems of the past and provide for a brighter future.
+It may not be easy, but some simple physical work and mental effort can be focused to rid your life and home of negativity, clear the problems of the past, and provide for a brighter future.

 “All things began in order, so shall they end, and so shall they begin again; according to the ordainer of order and mystical mathematics of the city of heaven”.